ServiceComposer/ServiceComposer.AspNetCore/README.md

 ServiceComposer is available for the following platforms:

-- ASP.NET Core 3.x, .NET 5, and .NET 6: [documentation is available in the docs folder](docs)
+- ASP.NET Core on .NET 6: [documentation is available in the docs folder](docs)

 ## Philosophy